Skip to main content

 The first is about your present state of health.
 The second is about your potential future, based on the health of people you are related to.
 Your personal health narrative and your family’s genetic legacy are distinct stories, and federal law treats them as such.

 The Americans with Disabilities Act, or ADA, is the guardian of your personal health story.
-Its role in the context of a is to ensure that any disclosure of your own medical information is truly your choice.
+Its role in the context of a wellness program is to ensure that any disclosure of your own medical information is truly your choice.

 This law establishes a protective boundary around your health status, ensuring that an employer-sponsored program asking about your disabilities or requiring a medical examination does so on a voluntary basis.
 The principle here is one of autonomy.
 Your journey with your own body, its strengths, and its vulnerabilities, belongs to you.
 The ADA affirms that you cannot be compelled to share the details of that journey or be penalized for choosing to keep it private.